michaeledgar/object_regex/README.md

-= object_regex
+# object_regex

-Description goes here.
+Provides regex-based searches on sequences of arbitrary objects.
+Developed for querying Ruby token streams, object_regex only requires that the objects you are searching implement a single method that returns a string.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.